 TUSD's Discipline Review Team is made up of the Discipline Director and the Compliance Liaison.
 The Team monitors discipline on a bi-weekly, weekly, monthly, and quarterly basis.
-The Team reviews and approves requests for elevated consequences, and jointly reviews suspensions with administrators.
+The Team reviews and approves requests for elevated consequences, jointly reviews suspensions with administrators, ensures compliance with the Code and other policy, and monitors for disproportionate discipline by race or ethnicity.